BradleyA/Linux-admin/github-repository-traffic/README.md

 Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].\<DATE> files in the repository data directory.
 These steps work after a week or so of running the script above because you need data to parse.

-1) Change to the repository data directory
+1) Change to the repository data directory and list the files in the directory.

        cd  /usr/local/data/github/\<GITHUB_OWNER>/\<REPOSITORY>
+       ls

 2) Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].<DATE> files.